When and where will the conference take place?

 How do I register?

-Online registration for the 2014 AADA Legislative Conference opened on April 1.
-Visit the 2014 AADA Legislative Conference Web page for more information.
+Online registration for the 2015 AADA Legislative Conference is now open.
+Visit the 2015 AADA Legislative Conference Web page for more information.
 Space is limited, so register early.

 What are the costs associated with attending?